Allergies

 What you need to know about new treatments for children with peanut allergies

-Three in 100 Aussie kids have a peanut allergy.
-New University of Melbourne research is investigating the benefits of new treatments and their value for money.
+Three in 100 Australian kids have a peanut allergy.
+New research is investigating the quality-of-life benefits of new treatments and their value for money

 A new way to manage antibiotic allergies in Australia